labelementary/react-essential/README.md

 ## Guidelines

-- Keep components and primitives in the `src/ui/` folder
+- Keep reusable components in the components/ folder
+- Place primitive components like buttons, inputs, etc., in the primitives/ folder
+- Store hooks in the hooks/ folder to make them easily reusable
-- Place all routes and pages in the `src/routes/` folder
+- Define all interfaces in the interfaces/ folder
-- Store helpers, utilities, and configs in the `src/lib/` folder
+- Store helpers, utilities, and configurations in the lib/ folder
+- Use context and global state management with the providers/ folder
 - Follow the TypeScript and Biome.js linting rules
 - Use Husky pre-commit hooks to ensure code quality